Chess Blunder Trainer App

 About

 This chess software was developed as a personal project by Thomas Koeppen.
-The tool is available as a free Android app in the Google Play Store.
+The tool is available as a free Android and Windows app in the Google Play Store.
 Please reach out via chessblundertrainer@gmail.com with any feedback or questions!